Blackpool 2-2 Barnet: Five things we learned

 Soulless 'atmosphere' only makes things worse

-When things go wrong it's easy to point the finger at the virtually empty Bloomfield Road stadium, because first and foremost the players deserve the blame - especially for their torrid first half performance when the Bees could and perhaps should have been three ahead.
+When things go wrong it's easy to point the finger at the virtually empty Bloomfield Road, because first and foremost the players deserve the blame - especially for their torrid first half performance when the Bees could and perhaps should have been three ahead.
 Officially, there were 2,094 in the ground, but with the club counting the 1,500 or so season tickets holders in their official figures - irrespective of whether they turn up or not - the likelihood is there was well below 1,000 in the ground.
-Compare that to Deepdale on Monday, where over 1,700 attended Preston's FA Youth Cup game against Stoke.
+Compare that to Deepdale on Monday, where over 1,700 attended a Preston FA Youth Cup game.
 But the lack of atmosphere is clearly affecting the players.
 It wasn't working out for them in the first half and they desperately needed something to lift them.
 That wasn't going to come from the terraces though, with the only atmosphere coming from a select group of six or seven Barnet fans in the away end.

 Players deserve credit for fighting qualities